Battle of Thermopylae: Associated legends

-Herodotus' colorful account of the battle has provided history with many apocryphal incidents and conversations away from the main historical events.
+Herodotus' colourful account of the battle has provided history with many apocryphal incidents and conversations away from the main historical events.
 These accounts are obviously not verifiable, but they form an integral part of the legend of the battle and often demonstrate the laconic speech (and wit) of the Spartans to good effect.

 For instance, Plutarch recounts, in his Sayings of Spartan Women, upon his departure, Leonidas' wife Gorgo asked what she should do if he did not return, to which Leonidas replied, "Marry a good man and have good children."

 It is reported that, upon arriving at Thermopylae, the Persians sent a mounted scout to reconnoitre.
 The Greeks allowed him to come up to the camp, observe them, and depart.
 Xerxes found the scout's reports of the size of the Greek force, and that the Spartans were indulging in callisthenics and combing their long hair, laughable.
 Seeking the counsel of Demaratus, an exiled Spartan king in his retinue, Xerxes was told the Spartans were preparing for battle, and it was their custom to adorn their hair when they were about to risk their lives.
 Demaratus called them "the bravest men in Greece" and warned the Great King they intended to dispute the pass.
-He emphasized that he had tried to warn Xerxes earlier in the campaign, but the king had refused to believe him.
+He emphasised that he had tried to warn Xerxes earlier in the campaign, but the king had refused to believe him.
 He added that if Xerxes ever managed to subdue the Spartans, "there is no other nation in all the world which will venture to lift a hand in their defence."